Cork councillors 'getting it in the ear' over unreliable Carrigaline bus service

 Fianna Fáil councillor Audrey Buckley told The Echo the issue “has been going on for years”.

-“There’s also the bus not showing up in the morning – now she carpools with others in the local area because the bus is so unreliable.
-The bus isn’t even mentioned in my house as a form of transport.
+“There’s also the bus not showing up in the morning — now she carpools with others in the local area because the bus is so unreliable, the bus isn’t even mentioned in my house as a form of transport,” Ms Buckley said.

-These issues are the topic of frequent complaints councillors receive from their constituents, Ms Buckley said.
+These issues are the topic of frequent complaints councillors receive from their constituents, she said.

-“The unreliability of the service disrupts daily routines; school, college, appointments.
-Buses frequently disappear from the app, late night services from the city fail to arrive leaving passengers stranded with no way to go home late at night.
-That leads to a great sense of insecurity, it prevents people from going out.”
+Fine Gael councillor Úna McCarthy added: “The unreliability of the service disrupts daily routines; school, college, appointments.
+Buses frequently disappear from the app, late-night services from the city fail to arrive, leaving passengers stranded with no way to go home late at night.
+That leads to a great sense of insecurity, it prevents people from going out.

-Ms McCarthy explained: “As a group of councillors we requested a meeting with the NTA and they declined the request, citing high volume of similar requests from other local authorities.
-That’s only adding to the frustration.”
+“As a group of councillors, we requested a meeting with the NTA and they declined the request, citing a high volume of similar requests from other local authorities; that’s only adding to the frustration.”

 Read More